Day 1: Arrival in Prague

 In the afternoon, you can re-visit the Residence Palace and take a tour of the beautiful palace and in the afternoon, stroll through the English Gardens, one of Europe's largest parks.
 For those still full of energy, you may also want to take a visit to Maxvorstadt, Munich's central nightlife hotspot for dinner.

 Today you will depart Munich and take a regional train towards Garmisch-Partenkirchen, the German capital of alpine skiing and summer hiking.
 Store your luggage at the station before setting off to explore the area.
 Take a ride on the famous Zugspitzbahn railway, go hiking amid some of the most stunning scenery in Germany around the Eibsee Lake or head straight up the Partnach Gorge from the Garmisch train station and immerse yourself in some more exquisite landscapes.
-In the late afternoon, take the train to Innsbruck for an overnight stay.
-The journey from Munich to Innsbruck is very scenic, as you pass through Mittenwald and Seefeld.
+In the late afternoon, take the train to Salzburg.
+The journey from Munich to Salzburg is very scenic, as you pass through Mittenwald and Seefeld.

-Journey through the Austrian Alps this morning as you make your way to Salzburg.
-Take a taxi direct to your centrally located hotel upon your arrival before beginning your explorations of the city of Mozart!
-Visit the Fortress Hohensalzburg and enjoy breath-taking views of the city and surrounding Alps and explore the richly decorated staterooms.
+Begin your explorations of the city of Mozart today with a private guided walking tour in the morning!
+Then in the afternoon, you may wish to visit the Fortress Hohensalzburg and enjoy breath-taking views of the city and surrounding Alps and explore the richly decorated staterooms.
 In the evening, discover the Altstadt (Old Town), filled with narrow lanes, elegant squares and an abundance of ornate baroque architecture.
+If you wish, you can also take a stroll along the Monchsberg mountain that sits as a backdrop the Salzburg's Old Town.
+Here you can also find the historic Augustiner Beer Hall.

 Day 9: Sound of Music Private Tour